-Whether you want to grow a kitchen herb garden as a hobby or to save money or just for healthier eating, there are plenty of herbs you can grow in your back yard, on your patio or even in your windowsill.
-Fresh herbs make recipes taste even better and are great to have around for soups, stews and salads.
+Whether you want to grow a kitchen herb garden as a hobby or to save money or just for healthier eating, there are plenty of herbs you can grow in your backyard, on your patio, or even on your windowsill.
+Fresh herbs make recipes taste even better and are great to have around for soups, stews, and salads.

 In picking a place to grow your herbs, keep in mind that they need a good four to six hours of sun daily.
 There are many herbs that you can grow to enhance your cooking.
 When you plant a kitchen garden, don’t only plant the herbs you know, take a chance on something else.
 You might just be surprised.

 Here are fresh herbs and plants you can grow that are great to have handy in the kitchen.